rijin13/Unity-2d-game/README.md

 # Unity-2d-game-1
-This is a simple 2d game made in unity.
+This is a simple angry birds type 2d game made in unity.